tatedel/MVPS-Linker/README.md

 <img width="128" height="128" alt="image" src="https://github.com/user-attachments/assets/9ac61b63-f594-4101-8551-2df7a3af475d" />

-⚠️ This extension is in early stages of development and should be considered an experimental tech demo.
+⚠️ This extension is in early stages of development and should be considered an experimental demo.
 While I will be actively using and improving it throughout the VEX season, I cannot guarantee full reliability, stability, or safety.
 It is not recommended for use in critical contexts.
 If you require a stable and fully tested tool, you may prefer to wait until a more mature release in a future season.

 **Description**

 The MVPS Linker (Multifile VEX Python Support) extension enables multifile Python projects for VEX V5 Robots.
 It directly interacts with the VEX extension, allowing the user to download multifile projects to the VEX brain with a single click.
-The extension essentially combines multiple scripts into one script, resolving naming conflicts and ensuring dependencies are handled correctly along the way.
+The extension essentially combines multiple scripts into a single script, resolving naming conflicts and ensuring dependencies are handled correctly.

 **Installation**

-1. Ensure VS Code and the VEX Extension are installed
+1. Ensure VS Code, the VEX Extension, and Python 3.9 or newer are installed
-1. Download "mvps-linker-0.0.2.vsix" from this repo
+1. Download "mvps-linker-0.0.3.vsix" from this repo
 2. Drag the .vsix file into the extensions bar in VS Code
-3. Click install when prompted
+3. Click install if/when prompted

-Note: You may need to navigate to the extension and accept the disclaimer from VS Code if it does not immediately appear in your sidebar.
+*Note: You may need to navigate to the extension and accept the disclaimer from VS Code if it does not immediately appear in your sidebar.*

 **Usage**